marick/ecto_test_data_builder/USE.md

 depend on which species that is, so by default it's the prepopulated bovine (cow) species.
 All animals and procedures created hereafter will be bovine.
-(A test that wanted to populate the database with different species would have to manage a second repo cache.
+(A test that wanted to populate the database with different species would most likely use a second repo cache.)

 ## ExMachina

-Let's start by looking at the definition of an `Animal`:
+Let's start by looking at the definition of an `Animal`:  LINKY

 ```elixir
   schema "animals" do